Emergency Bridge Loan Program Helps Florida Small Businesses Rebound Financially After Disaster Strikes

 “We know it’s imperative that disaster-impacted small businesses have quick access to working capital to restart their operations – without it, some may never open their doors again,” said Todd Kocourek, President & CEO of Florida First Capital Finance Corporation.
 “We are proud to donate our services to administer the distribution of emergency bridge loans in Florida over these many years.”

-While the program has been an invaluable resource for small businesses in the Sunshine State for the last 24 years following hurricanes, floods, storms and the Deepwater Horizon oil spill, its impact in immediately providing financial recovery funds has never been stronger than it was following Hurricane Irma.
+While the program has been an invaluable resource for small businesses in the Sunshine State for more than two decades following hurricanes, floods, storms and the Deepwater Horizon oil spill, its impact in immediately providing financial recovery funds has never been stronger than it was following Hurricane Irma.

 Under the recently expired Hurricane Irma program, small business owners throughout Florida that experienced physical and/or economic damage during the storm could apply for up to $50,000 in emergency bridge loan help (increased from $25,000 in previous years).
 The hard hit citrus industry was also added as a subset to the program, which allowed impacted growers to apply for up to $150,000 in assistance.